Spam on the XRP Ledger

 If you were to follow the instructions in the Memo field, you would certainly be scammed.

 Absolutely not.
 No one can access your XRPL account unless they know your account secret.
 (Secret numbers / Family seed / Mnemonic) As long as you keep your account secret safe and secure, your funds are safe.
-The only way someone can access your XRPL account is if you give them your account secret.
+The only way someone can access your XRPL account is if they learn your account secret.
 See this article for more information:

-Begininng in Xaman v3.3.1, we have included a way to block out spam transactions from the Events list.
+Beginning in Xaman v3.3.1, we included a way to block out spam transactions from the Events list.

 Some people who receive spam, take it upon themselves to contact the scam token issuers and explain (often in very strong language) spamming a public network is… unwanted and undesirable.